Marios-7272/windows-removal-tool/README.md

 point 18: .iso has to be stock, it cannot have any modifications regarding self installation.
 An autoinstall script will be made by this program based/basing on a given template (plis help my english).

 point 18 again: I know Ubuntu can do that.
-I also know not every distribution can do that.
+I also know that not every distribution can do that.

 ### Part two: Linux installation